Proper Perfume Application Techniques

 Seasonal Scent Selection

 Different seasons call for different fragrance approaches.
-Lighter, fresher scents work brilliantly in warm weather, whilst richer, more complex fragrances shine in cooler months.
-Temperature affects how fragrances project and develop, so your summer favourite might feel overwhelming in winter, whilst your cosy winter scent could feel heavy in summer heat.
+Lighter, fresher scents work brilliantly in warm weather, while richer, more complex fragrances shine in cooler months.
+Temperature affects how fragrances project and develop, so your summer favourite might feel overwhelming in winter, while your cosy winter scent could feel heavy in summer heat.
+In India, where the climate can be quite warm and humid, consider opting for lighter, fresher scents that won't feel overwhelming in the heat.
+Popular brands like Forest Essentials and Kama Ayurveda offer fragrances specifically designed for the Indian climate.

 Frequently Asked Questions